Motorcyclist suffers life-threatening injuries after hit-and-run crash

 Disclaimer: All persons are presumed innocent until proven guilty.

-NEW ORLEANS (WGNO)— The New Orleans Police Department has asked for the public’s help to identify and locate the person responsible and the vehicle used in a June 2 hit-and-run crash.
+NEW ORLEANS (WGNO) — New Orleans police are searching for the person and vehicle responsible for leaving a motorcyclist with life-threatening injuries after a crash on June 2.

-According to the New Orleans Police Department, at about 11 a.m., a motorcyclist was at the corner of Wisner Boulevard and Friedrichs Avenue, when he was struck by a reported gray and silver pickup truck containing a camper top.
+According to the NOPD, a motorcyclist was at the corner of Wisner Boulevard and Friedrichs Avenue around 11:00 a.m. when he was struck by a gray and silver pickup truck containing a camper top.

+Officers say the truck left the scene, leaving the cyclist with life-threatening injuries.

-Surveillance cameras in the area captured the truck turning off of Paris Ave. and onto Gentilly Boulevard just two minutes later, before getting onto the I-610 East at the Gentilly Boulevard on-ramp.
+Surveillance cameras in the area captured the truck turning off of Paris Avenue and onto Gentilly Boulevard just two minutes later before getting onto Interstate 610 East at the Gentilly Boulevard on-ramp.

 Latest Stories